weskurrs/weskurrs/README.md

 RESIDENT EVIL FANS PLEASE TALK TO ME!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-Please only interact if you are above 16!!
+Please only interact if you are 16+

 ![](https://file.garden/ZdgOEpzmo3pLm1gF/RE4_Wesker.PNG.webp)